-consistent before & after images to show the area's restoration geotagged photo maps
+consistent before & after images to show the area's restoration

 - Before planting begins, geotagged pictures every tenth of a hectare in the area to be restored are taken. - Geotagged photos are taken by enabling location services on smartphone cameras. - Geotagged overlay photos are taken using mobile applications such as Timemark.